Diane Keaton: Death and tributes

 Keaton's health had declined significantly in the months leading up to her death, though she remained private about her condition.
-She died at Saint John's Health Center in Santa Monica, California, on October 11, 2025, at age 79.
+She died at Saint John's Health Center in Santa Monica, California, on October 11, 2025, at age 79 after a period of failing health.
+She was cremated a few days later.
 No autopsy was performed, but her death certificate listed bacterial pneumonia as the cause of death, with no other significant conditions noted as contributing factors.
 She had the condition in the days prior to being taken to the hospital on the morning of October 11.
-She was cremated three days later.

-Friend and frequent collaborator filmmaker Woody Allen wrote a remembrance of Keaton in The Free Press describing her as "unlike anyone the planet has experienced or is unlikely to ever see again".
+Friend and frequent collaborator filmmaker Woody Allen wrote a remembrance of Keaton in The Free Press describing her as "unlike anyone the planet has experienced or is likely to ever see again".
 Director Nancy Meyers wrote that "we have lost a giant.
 A brilliant actress who time and again laid herself bare to tell our stories".
-Numerous other figures from the film and entertainment industry, some of whom were former co-stars or collaborators, paid tribute to Keaton, including Francis Ford Coppola, Viola Davis, Robert De Niro, Leonardo DiCaprio, Jane Fonda, Goldie Hawn, Kate Hudson, Steve Martin, Bette Midler, Mandy Moore, Al Pacino, Sarah Jessica Parker, Natalie Portman, Keanu Reeves, and Reese Witherspoon.
+Numerous other figures from the film and entertainment industry, some of whom were former co-stars or collaborators, paid tribute to Keaton, including Francis Ford Coppola, Viola Davis, Robert De Niro, Leonardo DiCaprio, Jane Fonda, Sarah Paulson, Goldie Hawn, Kate Hudson, Steve Martin, Bette Midler, Mandy Moore, Al Pacino, Sarah Jessica Parker, Natalie Portman, Keanu Reeves, Rachel McAdams, and Reese Witherspoon.